-No corporation wants to be involved in litigation, but if you are it is reassuring to know the dispute will be somewhat quickly resolved by a very knowledgeable judge who is sophisticated in resolving corporate law matters.
+No corporation wants to be involved in litigation, but it is reassuring to know potential disputes will be more quickly resolved by a very knowledgeable judge with extensive expertise in corporate law.

 Corporate case law in Delaware is much more extensive than in other states due to the high volume of corporate cases.

-If there have been several similar cases to the one facing your corporation there is less uncertainty about the judicial outcome, which can be key when strategically deciding whether to settle a dispute or invest the time and capital to litigate.
+If there have been several cases similar to the one facing your corporation, there is less uncertainty about the legal outcome which can be key when strategically deciding whether to settle a dispute or invest the time and capital to litigate.

 3. Delaware Corporate Statutes Are Flexible

-Although many of Delaware statutes have been mimicked in other states, the extensive case law mentioned above is an enormous asset when determining how a Delaware statute is likely to be interpreted.
+Although many Delaware statutes have been mimicked in other states, the extensive case law mentioned above is an enormous asset when determining how a Delaware statute is likely to be interpreted.

 Most corporate attorneys are familiar with Delaware business law.
-This can lead to your attorney more efficiently and cost effectively assisting you if your company is incorporated in Delaware than if it is incorporated in a less popular state.
+This means your attorney can likely provide more efficient and cost effective assistance if your company is incorporated in Delaware as opposed to a less popular state.

 5. Investors Prefer Delaware Corporations

-Angel investors and venture capitalists tend to prefer to invest in companies incorporated as a C Corp in Delaware.
-Therefore, if you are serious about receiving investments from these types of investors, you may want to incorporate in Delaware.
+Angel investors and venture capitalists usually prefer to invest in companies incorporated as a C Corp in Delaware.
+If you are serious about receiving investments from these types of investors, you may want to incorporate in Delaware.